-Funding Improvement Plan and Possibility of Reduction in Benefits
+Funding Improvement Plan and Possibility of Benefit Reductions or Contribution Increases

 Federal law requires pension plans in Endangered Status to adopt a Funding Improvement Plan aimed at improving the financial health of the plan.
-More specifically, the goal of the Funding Improvement Plan is to increase the Plan's Funding Percentage by 1/3 over the next 10 years while also avoiding a minimum funding shortfall.
+More specifically, the goal of the Funding Improvement Plan is to increase the Plan's Funding Percentage by 1/3 over the 10-year Funding Improvement Period while also avoiding a minimum funding shortfall.

-The law permits pension plans to reduce benefits earned in future years as part of a Funding Improvement Plan.
-If the Trustees of the plan determine that benefit reductions are necessary, you will receive a separate notice in the future identifying and explaining the effect of those reductions.
+The law permits pension plans to increase contributions, reduce benefits earned in future years, or implement a combination of both as part of a Funding Improvement Plan.
+If the Trustees of the plan determine that such actions are necessary, you will receive a separate notice in the future identifying and explaining the effect of those actions.

-You are entitled to receive a copy of the Plan's official Funding Improvement Plan once it is formally adopted.
-However, please be aware that, in accordance with the PPA, the Funding Improvement Plan may not be available for distribution until December 2009.
+You are entitled to receive a copy of the Plan's official 2012 Funding Improvement Plan once it is formally adopted.
+However, please be aware that, in accordance with the PPA, the Funding Improvement Plan may not be available for distribution until December 2012.